-Below is an old article by Diana Crampton for Kent Life Magazine...
+Below is a video from a feature on Kent Radio, and an old article by Diana Crampton for Kent Life Magazine...

 by Diana Crampton Kent Life Magazine

 Father of three Ben Dickson grew up in the countryside near Edenbridge but moved back to Whitstable from Hackney about eight years ago "to give the children a better place to live."

 His studio was in the process of being established when I visited, but the kitchen, his current working space, is large and airy, decorated with many of Ben’s works.
 These include a large woodcut of a huge bulldog, with a distinctly oriental feel.
 "I wanted to make a big, manly statement," says Ben.